akka/akka-persistence-cassandra/README.md

     resolvers += "krasserm at bintray" at "http://dl.bintray.com/krasserm/maven"

-    libraryDependencies += "com.github.krasserm" %% "akka-persistence-cassandra" % "0.3.9"
+    libraryDependencies += "com.github.krasserm" %% "akka-persistence-cassandra" % "0.4"

-This version of `akka-persistence-cassandra` depends on Akka 2.3.9 and is cross-built against Scala 2.10.4 and 2.11.6.
-It is compatible with Cassandra 2.1.0 or higher.
+This version of `akka-persistence-cassandra` depends on Akka 2.4 and Scala 2.11.6.
+It is compatible with Cassandra 2.1.6 or higher (versions < 2.1.6 have a static column bug).
 Versions of the Cassandra plugins that are compatible with Cassandra 1.2.x are maintained on the [cassandra-1.2](https://github.com/krasserm/akka-persistence-cassandra/tree/cassandra-1.2) branch.

 ### Development snapshot